The Talisman (King and Straub novel): Reception

+Critical reception, however, was mixed.
+Kirkus Reviews called it: "pretentious, verbose, psycho-gothic/philosophical fantasy," while acknowledging the "gripping sequences along the way".
+The New York Times says: The Talisman' has inherited the worst traits of both its parents.
+From Mr. King it has acquired, among other things, his compulsion to list brand-name products, his affinity for pop-cult teen-age junk and his penchant for the endless repetition of cryptic italicized phrases.
+From Mr. Straub the book has come by a literary self-consciousness, an almost ink-stained scholarliness, and an over-fascination with complicated magic effects."

 Adaptations

 The Talisman has been adapted into a 2008 short film and a graphic novel much like The Stand and The Dark Tower.
 The first issue was published in October 2009.
 Del Rey planned to run "at least 24 issues"; however, only six issues were published.

-A feature-length film version has been in planning for decades, and as of March 2019 was in development by Amblin Partners and The Kennedy/Marshall Company with a script by Chris Sparling.
+A feature-length film version has been in planning for decades, and was in development by Amblin Partners and The Kennedy/Marshall Company with a script by Chris Sparling.
 In 2021, it was revealed that Amblin would be developing the novel as a Netflix television series, with the Duffer Brothers helping with development.